Exslims/MercuryTrade/README.md

   <img src="http://i.imgur.com/Sv2Iod9.png"/>
 </p>

 When you receive a trade related message this notification panel pops up.
-It contains all the information you might need to make a decision.
-It offers a set of fully customizable "quick response buttons" (such as "Sold" / "No" / "Wait 3m" etc, customizable) as well as buttons to invite, kick and trade with the person who made the offer.
+It contains all the information you need to make a decision.
+It offers a set of fully customizable "quick response buttons" - such as "Sold" / "No" / "Wait 3m" / etc - as well as buttons to invite, kick and trade with the person who made the offer.

 <p align="center">
   <img src="http://i.imgur.com/6WyeA9D.png"/>